DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 Rockchip and A733 executables intentionally depend on board-provided vendor libraries.
 Their CI Wheels therefore use the honest `linux_aarch64` tag rather than claiming manylinux compatibility.
-PyPI does not accept this tag; durable Rockchip and A733 binaries belong on the matching GitHub Release unless a future implementation removes or legally bundles those vendor dependencies.
+PyPI does not accept this tag; durable Rockchip and A733 binaries belong on the matching GitHub Release.
+Generic CPU and Jetson Wheels use PyPI only after their final package layout and ELF dependencies pass `auditwheel show`.

 ## What hosted CI proves